DY112/Homepage/content/publication/example/index.md

   filename: featured.png
 summary: We introduce a Large Scale Multi-Illuminant (LSMI) Dataset that contains 7,486 images, captured with three different cameras on more than 2,700 scenes with two or three illuminants.
-For each image in the dataset, the new dataset provides not only the pixel-wise ground truth illumination but also the chromaticity of each illuminant in the scene and the mixture ratio of illuminants per pixel.
 url_dataset: ""
 url_project: ""
 url_source: ""